Hogeschool-Windesheim/blockcert-use-case/README.md

 ### Install NodeJS and NPM
 Make sure to have NodeJS installed (version 14.16.* at the time of writing) and npm.
 For this, you may want to use `nvm`, for example when using a rolling release [found here](https://github.com/nvm-sh/nvm).
-To check whether you setup is correct run the following commands.
+To check whether your setup is correct run the following commands.
 It's assumed that each command is executed from the resource root folder (i.e. where you cloned the repository)